genophenoenvo/phenotype-to-genotype/README.md

 ## Pipeline of Our Method
 ![Image not available.](figures/Figure1.jpg)

-## Datasets:
+## Datasets Used:
-..* _Normalized_ Phenotypic Trait Data for MAC Season 6:
+* _Normalized_ phenotypic trait data for MAC Season 6:
-..* Phenotypic Trait Data for Clemson:
+* Phenotypic trait data for Clemson for generalizability test:
-..* GWAS-filtered SNPs of _Sorghum Bicolor_ based on phenotype:
+* GWAS-filtered SNPs of _Sorghum Bicolor_ based on phenotypes maximum canopy height and maximum growth rate:
-..* SNPs of _Sorghum Bicolor_:
+* All variants (SNPs) of _Sorghum Bicolor_:

 ## Experimental Results:
 The following folders contained the results obtained for different experimental conditions.